Menu ≡ ╳

 *President Obama accepted Shinseki’s resignation, following the scandal.
 Sloan D. Gibson, former deputy undersecretary for Veterans Affairs, is now acting secretary.

-Happier times: Then Secretary of Veterans Affairs Eric Shinseki applauds, along with fellow guests, after President Barack Obama signed S.1055, a bill granting the Congressional Gold Medal, collectively, to the 100th Infantry Battalion and the 442nd Regimental Combat Team, in recognition of their dedicated service during World War II, in the Oval Office.
-Photo by Pete Souza.
+Featured image (Happier times): Then Secretary of Veterans Affairs Eric Shinseki applauds, along with fellow guests, after President Barack Obama signed S.1055, a bill granting the Congressional Gold Medal, collectively, to the 100th Infantry Battalion and the 442nd Regimental Combat Team, in recognition of their dedicated service during World War II, in the Oval Office.
+White House official photo by Pete Souza.

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.